co2-git/prontojs/docs/when.md

 # production

-As a function, it is a sugar for `when.request.environment("production")`.
+As a silent function, it is a sugar for `when.request.environment("production")`.

 ```js
 // This